 The Outcome

-The final scheme has seen us successfully deliver 24 one- and two- bedroom premium apartments for rent in one of Manchester’s most iconic locations.
+The completed scheme delivers 24 premium one- and two-bedroom apartments for rent in one of Manchester’s most iconic urban settings.

-We replaced and refurbished the existing wooden and glazed shopfronts, all external glazing and the existing lightwell.
-The main entrance was reconfigured to create level access from street level and a new lift was installed within the existing lift shaft.
-A new bicycle store was integrated at basement level.
+We refurbished and replaced the existing timber and glazed shopfronts, upgraded external glazing, and reinstated a historic lightwell.
+The main entrance was reconfigured to provide level access from the street, and a new lift was installed within the original shaft.
+A bicycle store was also incorporated at basement level.

 Our Experts